Vidyutee/vidyutee/README.md

 # vidyutee

 ## Inspiration
-Electricity is like Oxygen for the modern era, yet sustainability in energy generation is a big problem.
-It is majorly because of the non-uniform electricity consumption across the day.
+Modern society relies heavily on electricity, but sustainable energy generation is a major challenge.
+This is mainly due to non-uniform electricity consumption throughout the day.

-Power generators run at overloading capacity at some parts of the day while they run idle for the other part.
-To make a sustainable solution for saving energy and distributing the load on Power generators throughout the day, we created the application **VIDYUTEE**.
-Vidyutee took in the appliances, preferred **ON** durations, and scheduled them across the day, such that the devices run more towards the time when the load is less, reducing the burden on the generating stations.
+The power generators run at overloading capacity during some parts of the day and idle during others.
+To make a sustainable solution for distributing the load on power generators over the day, we developed **VIDYUTEE**.
+Vidyutee took in the appliances, preferred **ON** durations, and scheduled them across the day.
+As a result, the devices are run more at times when there is less load, reducing the burden on the generators.

 This reduces the burden on the Power Generating stations and lowers the peak loads on them by distributing the load across the complete day.
-This application caters to the **7, 9, 11, and 12th Sustainable Development Goals** of the United Nations.
+United Nations Sustainable Development Goals **7, 9, 11, and 12** are addressed in this application.

 ## How to use this application
 1. Download the apk from [here](https://github.com/Vidyutee/vidyutee/releases/tag/preliminary-version) and install the app.